DonatJR/ita_ws20/milestone/milestone.md

 ```
 Also, the words related to the topic do not seem to be very meaningful and do not help to understand what defines this topic.

-The following figures show the LDA clusterization with 2 and with 5 clusters in 2D space.
+The following figures show the LDA clustering with 2 and with 5 clusters in 2D space.
 With two clusters, an almost linear line is created, which is divided into two parts by the clusters.
 ![](images/LDA_TF-IDF_preprocessing_spacy_stemming_True_lemmatization_True_num_topics_2.png)